Water Chemistry Water Chemistry — Can I Use Pool pH Increaser in My Spa? Safe Chemical Guide

 pH Won't Stay Raised

 If your pH keeps dropping after treatment, check your total alkalinity.
-Low TA (below 80 ppm) acts as a pH buffer.
-You may need to raise alkalinity first using sodium bicarbonate (baking soda) at 1.5 tablespoons per 100 gallons to raise TA by 10 ppm.
+Low TA (below 80 ppm) provides insufficient pH buffering.
+You may need to raise alkalinity first using sodium bicarbonate (baking soda) at about 1/2 tablespoon per 100 gallons to raise TA by 10 ppm.

 Cloudy Water After Treatment